-Make this a top priority.
+Make stress relief a top priority.
 Stress and fear can lower immune defenses and cause inflammation in the body, which makes us more vulnerable to illness.
-Getting enough sleep, 7-8 hours per night, exercise, meditation, digital detox, talking with a Counselor, the behavioral health provider or a friend, journaling, and finding something to be grateful for each day are a few ideas.
+Here are a few ideas:

 Daily, fun, moderate exercise boosts your immune system and releases endorphins, the feel good hormones, in your body.